htw-imi-showtime/showtime-website/content/ws20/master/m1-augmented-boardgame-experience/tech-stack.md

 +++

 {{<section title="Technologies">}}
-What Technology did we use?
 In the following, all important technologies used in our project are indicated.
 For each technology, the logo, name and general function are presented.
 This should help you to better understand the graphic of the software architecture in the next paragraph.
 {{</section>}}

 {{<image src="technologies.png" alt="Technologies">}}